awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 ### Adding an OAI to your distribution using the CloudFront API<a name="private-content-adding-oai-api"></a>

 You can use the CloudFront API to add a CloudFront OAI to an existing distribution or to create a new distribution that includes an OAI\.
 In either case, include an `OriginAccessIdentity` element\.
-This element contains the value of the `Id` element that the `POST Origin Access Identity` API action returned when you created the OAI\.
+This element contains the value of the `Id` element that the `CreateCloudFrontOriginAccessIdentity` API action returned when you created the OAI\.
 You can add the `OriginAccessIdentity` element to one or more origins\.

 See the following topics in the *Amazon CloudFront API Reference*:
 + **Create a new distribution** – [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)